SeanBenner/cvpy/README.md

 ## Note:

 These instructions and environment setups were taken from a public repository for a Udacity course on self-driving cars.
 Check out the full repo [here](https://github.com/udacity/CarND-Term1-Starter-Kit).
 If you want tensorflow and keras and some additional libraries relating to computer vision, then clone that repository and follow the steps in their readme.
 Bonus: their setup comes with a Docker container too.
+But this repo contains most libraries needed for computer vision and image processing, including Jupyter notebook.

 # Configure and Manage Your Environment with Anaconda